pokt-network/pocket-core/README.md

 [Visit our user documentation](https://docs.pokt.network) for tutorials and technical information on the Pocket Network.

+## Database Snapshots

+Snapshots are provided by [Liquify LTD](https://www.liquify.io/) details on how to access the snapshots can be found in [snapshot.md](doc/guides/snapshot.md)

 ## Running the tests

 To run the Pocket Core unit tests, `go test -short -v -p 1 ./...`